Gold Level Sponsor - SC Horsemen's Council

 The purpose of 4-H Horsemanship Camp is to provide youth an opportunity to learn and better techniques of horsemanship while enjoying the fellowship of other 4-H'ers from across the state.
 The camp is designed to increase horse knowledge and horsemanship skills - from the basics for beginning riders to showing techniques for the advanced rider.

 4-H riders from across the state put their riding and showmanship skills to the test during this multi-day show.
-A wide variety of classes and divisions are offered so that riders of all levels and disciplines have the opportuntiy to compete.2013 Schedule of State 4-H Show
+A wide variety of classes and divisions are offered so that riders of all levels and disciplines have the opportunity to compete.2014 Schedule for State 4-H Show

 The SC State Fair creates a visual exhibit that demonstrates the positive youth involvement of youth and the diversity of activities within clubs.
 Please see the SC State Fair website for more information.

 Highest placing participants at state level horse events may have the opportunity to represent South Carolina at the Regional Championships.
-Events include riding/showing, horse bowl, hippology, horse judging, and communications.
+Events include riding/showing, horse bowl, hippology, horse judging, and communications.2014 Southern Regionals SC Delegate Results, Raleigh, NC

 Highest placing senior age participants at state level horse events may have the opportunity to represent South Carolina at the Eastern National Championships.
 Events include horse bowl, hippology, horse judging, and communications.